meta-llama/llama-recipes/recipes/use_cases/email_agent/README.md

 pip install -r requirements.txt
 ```

-# Run Emagent
+# Run Email Agent

-To run Emagent, you need to first copy the `credentials.json` file downloaded and renamed above in Step 6 of Enable Gmail API to the emagent folder, then run:
+To run the agent, you need to first copy the `credentials.json` file downloaded and renamed above in Step 6 of Enable Gmail API to the email_agent folder, then run:
 ```
 python main.py --gmail <your_gmail_address>
 ```